Are Life Insurance Proceeds Taxable?

 There is an old idiom that says something to the effect that the only thing certain in life is death and taxes.
 The good news is, life insurance allows you to avoid taxes in death.

 Take note, however, that the key to avoiding taxes on life insurance proceeds is to plan ahead, which starts with proper estate planning with life insurance.

 In the following article we help provide you with the information in order to help you avoid taxes on your life insurance proceeds.

 Everyone interested in life insurance wants to know is life insurance taxable?
-Normally a beneficiary of life insurance proceeds will not have to pay taxes on the death benefit payout.
+Normally a beneficiary of the proceeds will not have to pay taxes on the life insurance death benefit payout.
 The saying goes, the best things in life are free.
 While that might not always be true, it is good to know that some of the best things in life really are free.

 Now, while the premiums on your life insurance are certainly not free, generally the death benefit on your life insurance is not taxable to your beneficiary.